Accounting Conservatism

 1. Low reported earnings: It can lead to lower reported earnings and asset values, which may impact a company's stock price and valuation.
 However, providing investors with a more realistic picture of a company's financial status and risks might be useful when making investment decisions.

-2. Fair analysis: Conservatism can help prevent over-optimistic reporting by companies, leading to false expectations and poor investment decisions.
+2. Fair analysis: Conservatism can help prevent companies from reporting too optimistically, which can lead to false expectations and poor investment decisions.

 3. Transparency: Conservatism can also help to promote transparency and accountability in financial reporting by requiring companies to disclose potential risks and uncertainties clearly and honestly.